mikako-shirai/Kanji-Memory-Game/README.md

 The game allows you to select two cards and, if they match, they remain face up.
 If the cards do not match, then the cards will turn back over.

-Currently you can cheat in the game, though if you do you should take a long hard look in the mirror and think about what you have done.
-Something you could do to remedy this shame is to implement a fix to prevent cheaters like you from taking advantage.
+~~Currently you can cheat in the game, though if you do you should take a long hard look in the mirror and think about what you have done.
+Something you could do to remedy this shame is to implement a fix to prevent cheaters like you from taking advantage.~~

-[TL;DR]: Our app is awesome yo! also - make a .env file to connect your db to your server.

-subsequent functionality:

-The To-Do list can be found inside the organisation project tab.

-examples of things to do:

-[ ] update css
-[ ] implement a user feature
-[ ] add more kanji to the kanji database
-[ ] allow users to select a subset of kanji to practice [ ] split front-end into components
-[ ] add code to prevent cheating
+***

+## Kanji Kards 2.0

+We updated some feature;

+in frontend
+-Creates React Components<br>
-[ ] add a leaderboard feature
+-Cheating disabled as a feature <br>

-Advanced requirements

-[ ] implement spaced repetition algorithm to allow for better learning.
+-Add Leaderboard<br>
+-Fixed Submit Button<br>

+in backend
+-Cleans up DB<br>
+-Adds MORE Kanji<br>

 ## Setting up your local Database